 There's something about a cold mountain lake at the end of a hike.
-Whether you jump in to cool off, throw in a pole to fish or it's a spot to end your hike and have some lunch.
-Here are the best hikes to lakes in the Bozeman area.
+Whether you jump in to cool off, throw in a pole to fish, or stop for a picnic, hikes to lakes are some of our favorites!
+And there are plenty to choose from in the Bozeman area.
+Here is our list of the best hikes to lakes in the Bozeman area.

 Emerald Lake is a favorite in Hyalite Canyon.
 It's a 5-mile trail that is fairly moderate that can be done by beginners as long as they have patience.
 It starts with a meandering through a beautiful forested area along the path of the east fork of Hyalite Creek.
 After that, it's a slow climb until you eventually reach the top of the basin and Emerald Lake.
 This time of year, the trail is full of wildflowers and because it's Hyalite, probably a few other people enjoying the lake.